So what do you need to know?

 We won’t share your data

 Most important is probably that I don’t share your contact or personal data with any old Tom, Dick or Harriet.
 In fact I don’t share it with anyone outside my company.
 That’s two people.
 Me and my co-director, who is also my wife.
 That means your data is pretty safe with us as we’ll never sell or give it to any dodgy people, or even any non-dodgy people or companies.
 We might occasionally ‘use’ the data on behalf of other people, but we won’t let them get their grubby hands on it.
-We’ll send you an email saying, for example, the Chartered Institute of Public Relations is running the event and if you’d like to come then please reply to it and then it’s up to you to decide which of your details you give it.
+For example, we’ll send you an email saying the Chartered Institute of Public Relations (example, because I’ve actually done this) is running the event and if you’d like to come then please reply to the CIPR directly.
+It means you get to decide which of your details you share so you can benefit from the opportunity I’ve told you about.

 We don’t have regular need for a solicitor so don’t share any data with them.
-In fact, just about our only regular supplier we share any data with is our accountants Russell Smith Chartered Accountants, and Russell and his team are close to cool and brilliant as it’s possible for accountants to be so they’ve dotted all the i’s and crossed all the t’s when it comes to security and privacy.
+In fact, just about our only regular supplier we share any data with is our accountants Russell Smith Chartered Accountants.
+Russell and his team are close to cool and brilliant as it’s possible for accountants to be, so they’ve dotted all the i’s and crossed all the t’s when it comes to security and privacy.

 The only time I can really conceive of sharing your data in a way that you wouldn’t like is if the cops or government come calling and demand to see it.
 I’m going to comply.
 Wouldn’t you?